 The Virginia B. Fairbanks Art and Nature Park, also known as the 100 Acres at Newfields, is free and open to the public.
 Guided hiking tours are available during specific times, but the trails aren’t too difficult to navigate on your own.
 Take a long hike around the lake or explore the art sculptures throughout the park.
 Mobile tours are available on your smartphone.

 Eagle Creek Park

 Eagle Creek Park is one of the largest city parks in America and is definitely one of the gems of Indianapolis.
-Not only are there a variety of activities to enjoy such as the Ornithology and Earth Discovery Centers, boat rental, playgrounds, and the swimming beach, Eagle Creek boasts a number of hiking trails that the whole family can enjoy.
+There are a variety of activities to enjoy such as the Ornithology and Earth Discovery Centers, boat rental, playgrounds, and the swimming beach.
+Eagle Creek also boasts a number of hiking trails that the whole family can enjoy.
 Pack a picnic lunch and make it a day trip that you’ll want to repeat often!

 If you know me, then you have heard about why Holliday Park my favorite park in the city!
 A nature center, great playgrounds, a number of shady spots for picnics and Frisbee, combined with the beauty of the “Ruins” make this a park you can find me at year-round.
 The hiking paths are easy enough for my 3-year-old, but long enough to get lost in for over an hour.
 Paths lead hikers down to the White River where there are plenty of opportunities to go creek stomping.
 Here are a few more places you can creek stomp, too.

 Fort Benjamin Harrison